EatZeBaby/dbsql-workshop/admin.md

 ### Why Use Dynamic Schema Names?

-Just like with catalog names, generating schema names dynamically based on your username ensures that each participant in this lab has a **unique and isolated environment**.
+Generating schema names **dynamically** based on your username ensures that each participant in this lab has a **unique and isolated environment**.
 This avoids conflicts and makes the lab experience smoother for all users.

 ### Instructions